react-grid-layout/react-grid-layout/README.md

 // If true, the layout will compact vertically
 verticalCompact: React.PropTypes.bool,

+// If true, the layout will compact each item horizontally after compacting them vertically
+horizontalCompact: React.PropTypes.bool,

 // Layout is an array of object with the format:
 // {x: Number, y: Number, w: Number, h: Number}